Find a Gallery or Artist Agent

+Find a Gallery or Artist Agent

     or Representative to Sell Your Art

-If you think that's how the art business works and how you sell art, you need to change the way you think.
-All artists want to sell their art, either through agents or galleries or other forms of representation.
+    If you think that's how the art business works and how art gets sold, you need to change the way you think.
+All artists want to sell their art, either through galleries or so-called agents or consultants or other forms of representation.
 Social networking has also made self-representation an increasingly viable option; selling directly to buyers online has also become an important part of the mix.
-However, finding the right person or gallery to sell your art is more complicated than simply contacting people and asking them to show or represent you, or putting your art up for sale on a website and believing it will somehow sell itself, or showing your art around until someone offers to manage or take on the marketing and sales aspects your career.
+However, finding the right person or gallery or online platform to sell your art is more complicated than simply contacting people and asking them to show or represent you, or putting your art up for sale on a website and believing it will somehow sell itself, or showing your art around until someone offers to manage or take on the marketing and sales aspects your career.
 These idealized outcomes rarely happen.

     Art business professionals know how to sell art; one way or another they convince people it has value-- tangible as well as intangible-- and that it's worth paying money for in order to own.
 Rarely in the art world do people spontaneously buy art because they fall in love with it instantly the moment they see it.
-They ask questions first, and whomever answers those questions has to answer them in ways that convince them the art is worth owning, that they're better off having it be a part of their lives than not.
-Anyone in the art business will tell you that no art sells itself; someone has to sell it.
+They ask questions first, and whomever answers those questions has to answer them convincingly enough to demonstrate that the art is worth owning, that they're better off having it be a part of their lives than not.
+Anyone in the business of selling art will tell you no art sells itself; someone has to sell it.